 For a list of winners’, mail a request and a self-addressed stamped envelope to 280 Commerce Circle, Sacramento CA 95815, identifying “2019 Winners’ List for WEB Sourdough & Co.
 9/2.
 All requests for winner lists must be mailed and received by the Station no later than December 3, 2019.

-Administrator: CALL LETTERS, ADDRESS

-Sponsor: CLIENT, ADDRESS